sun5lower/5SOS/README.md

 # UX
 ****************************************************************************************************************************************************************
 Main objective of this project is to create a website, that is easy to navigate with simple yet streamline page setup.
-I was aiming to create a fun,bright but functional representation of band's work.
+The aim was aiming to create a fun,bright but functional representation of band's work.
 Scrolling through webpage should instantly give clear impression of what it offers to visitor.
 Website that is responsive on different screen sizes.
 It’s important to have a user-friendly website, for new and existing fans of the band being able to download new songs, buy a tickets and merchandise,